Gold in crises part 1: German hyperinflation

 The assets under review have been picked based on how common they are, namely stocks, bonds, housing and gold.
 For example forests and art have been left out, since they are not as relevant to common investors as the other assets: forests require a lot of maintenance, and art-as-investment usually has to do with very valuable, unique works.
 Art is also not valuated on the markets, but artworks are unique, which means that the unique characteristics of a work of art affect its value.

-The reviewed assets are all local, meaning that for example in the case of Germany, we will only cover German investments.
+Apart from part 4, the reviewed assets are all local, meaning that for example in the case of Germany, we will only cover German investments.

 The article series will discuss the following crises: